John Joubert (composer): Professional career

 In 1950 Joubert was appointed to a lectureship in music at the University of Hull, having graduated in the same year with a Bachelor of Music (B.Mus.) degree from the University of Durham.
 His works soon began to be performed and to attract favourable attention.
 His carol Torches (Op.
-7a, 1951) (written for his wife Mary's pupils and based on a Galician (Eastern Europe) carol, it was published in 1961 in the first volume of Carols for Choirs) and the anthem O Lorde, the Maker of Al Thing (Op.
+7a, 1951) (written for his wife Mary's pupils and based on a Galician (Spain) carol, it was published in 1961 in the first volume of Carols for Choirs) and the anthem O Lorde, the Maker of Al Thing (Op.
 7b, 1952) (which won the 1952 Novello Anthem Competition), achieved almost instant popularity.
 Concerning Torches, Joubert recalled, "I've even had carol-singers come to the door and singing it, without knowing the composer lives inside."
 Together with the carol There is No Rose of Such Virtue (Op.
 14, 1954), the three choral works have become classics of the Anglican repertoire.
 Works in other genres followed, mostly as the result of commissions from institutions such as the City of Birmingham Symphony Orchestra, the Birmingham Festival Choral Society (named for the Birmingham Triennial Festival, the Royal Philharmonic Society and the BBC, and from musical festivals such as the Three Choirs Festival.
-By the end of his 12 years at Hull Joubert had composed, in addition to choral music, his Violin concerto (Op.
-13, 1954), Symphony No. 1 (Op.
-20, 1955), piano concerto (Op.
+By the end of his 12 years at Hull Joubert had composed, in addition to choral music, his Violin Concerto (Op.
+13, 1954), the Symphony No. 1 (Op.
+20, 1955, commissioned by the Hull Philharmonic Orchestra), the Piano Concerto (Op.
 25, 1958), the full-length opera Silas Marner (Op.
-31, 1961) (after the novel by George Eliot), and a body of chamber music including String quartet No. 1 in A-Flat (Op.
-1, 1950), a string trio (Op.
+31, 1961) (after the novel by George Eliot), and a body of chamber music including the String Quartet No. 1 in A-Flat (Op.
+1, 1950), a String Trio (Op.
 30, 1958) and an Octet (Op.
 33, 1961).